karineek/AccelerQ/README.md

 #### Partial Evaluation **fit for a laptop**

 Use the data you mined before, which is a very small sample, to train the model.
-This model quality will be low but is good to test on a CPU.
+This model quality will be low, but it is good to test on a CPU.
 ```
 cd Artifact_Experiments
 chmod 777 phase_2_short.sh